combi-3d/CoMBI-Universal/README.md

-# CoMBI-Universal (prototype)
+# CoMBI-Universal (PCB type)
 This CoMBI controller is compatible with any microtomes.
 A Hall sensor detects handle position and syncs camera shutter release using ATmega328P and optocoupler.

 The codes (.ino) were written by Arduino IDE.
-The circuit (.png) was made using a universal board.
+The circuit (.png) was made using KiCAD for PDB.
 Of course, you can make it with a breadboard.
-Essential parts are indicated in the code file (.ino).
+Parts are listed in the csv file.

 Attach a neodymium magnet (10 to 15 mm in diameter and 3 mm thick) to the handle of the microtome using double-sided tape or a rubber magnet with tape.